-Hello Sir, thanks for all the information you kept on giving us through your blog.
-I am in some trouble here, sir.
-My first name is Sriram.
+Question: My first name is Sriram.
 My father’s name, Sampath.
 I have all my certificates with the name – S. Sriram.
 When applying for my passport, what do I fill-out in the name columns with?
 Should the first name be Sriram Sampath or just Sriram?

 Given Name vs Surname in Passport

 You can apply for Passport in India using the online form from here.

 - Name of applicant as it should appear in the Passport (Initials not allowed)

 Always remember that your Surname (or last name) is that of your dad or family name.
 Not everyone use’s their dad’s name as Surname.
 Instead, they have a common family name which will be used as initial.
 If you have only initial in the certificates, expand the initials in the Passport under the Surname field.
 So, your family name or your dad’s name should be used as the Surname in your passport application.

 Surname in India is equal to the Last Name in the USA.

 If you don’t have a Surname in your Indian passport (left blank) and if you are planning to go or study in the U.S, you better first add a Surname in your passport before applying for a visa or booking GRE exam dates.

 Some students apply for passports without Surnames and end up facing lots of issues.
 Be warned!